JStege1206/PriorityQueue/README.md

 }
 ```
 * data:
-  **array** The initial dataset to use to create a priority queue from.
-Accepts an array.
+  **iterable** The initial dataset to use to create a priority queue from.
+Accepts objects which
+  support a forEach function or are iterable through a for/in loop.
 * equals:
   **function** The equals function to use.
 This is used for checking whether or not an element is
   in the queue.
 By default, equals will check if 2 values are equal by a simple `a == b` check.